Undergraduate Programs of Study & Requirements

 Students should note that ENWR 105 College Writing I: Intellectual Prose and ENWR 106 College Writing II: Writing and Literary Study are prerequisites for all other English courses with the exception of ENFL courses and ENWR 100 Introduction to Writing.

 See the links on the left for more details about the undergraduate major requirements, the honors option, minors, teacher education, and graduate programs.
-This link, Summer 2014 Courses, provides a list of courses for Summer 14; the English Major Audit (EMA) link to the left provides a searchable database of all courses, including past semesters.
+These links provide course lists for Summer 2014 Courses and Fall 2014 Courses; the English Major Audit (EMA) link to the left provides a searchable database of all courses, including past semesters.

 If you are an English Major and you need help understanding requirements, try the "Advising FAQs" tab on the left.
 If you still need help, please see your assigned adviser.
 This can be found by logging into WESS and clicking on “My adviser.”